goHighMarketing/JacksTeleprompter/README.md

 You can also set your font size and color.

+Development environment is QT Creator running on OpenSUSE Tumbleweed Linux.

 This is software is CopyLeft and is free to use by anyone.